BIGJRA/BIGJRA.github.io/rejuv.md

 but still) going to want 10 Sweet Hearts for a quest, so go ahead and get those.

-Route 3 Upper Right Vendor Shop
+Route 3 Upper Right Shop

 |Item                |Price|
 |--------------------|-----|